 Acute: The primary health effects that may be experienced by medical personnel exposed to this product is mild irritation of contaminated skin.

-Accidental ingestion may cause nausea, vomiting, and diarrhea.
-Eye contact will cause temporary blurred vision.
+Accidental ingestion may be harmful.
+Although unlikely, inhalation can irritate the respiratory system.
+Eye contact will cause irritation.